matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

 6. Your deposit is complete.
-The transaction has been initiated, and your funds will be visible in your zkSync wallet within ten confirmations of your transaction being mined on L1.
+The transaction has been initiated, and your funds will be visible in your zkSync wallet within ten confirmations of your L1 transaction.

 **Pending**             |  **Verified**
 :-------------------------:|:-------------------------:
-A single yellow checkmark next to your balance indicates the zkSync server has processed your transaction and your funds are ready for immediate use. | Two green check marks signal the proof for the block containing your transaction has been produced and submitted to the smart contract on Layer 1.
+A single yellow check mark next to your balance indicates the zkSync server has processed your transaction and your funds are ready for immediate use. | Two green check marks signal the proof for the block containing your transaction has been produced and submitted to the smart contract on Layer 1.
 <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/2021-09-update-v2/docs/images/D9.png" width="395">  |  <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/2021-09-update-v2/docs/images/D10.png" width="500">
 </br>

 ## Account Activation
 Your first transaction after depositing or funding your account requires a separate action for account activation.
+For more information about account activation, see [Account Activation FAQ](./faq.md#what-is-the-account-activation-fee).
 1. You will be prompted to "Authorize to Sign account activation" and will need to sign the message first to generate your zkSync L2 private key.
 </br>
 <p align="center">